FMXIV/MLAI-Capstone-Electrical-Fault-Prediction/README.md

 ## Overview

-In the energy sector, ensuring the reliability of power transmission lines is critical for operational efficiency and cost management.
-Our predictive maintenance solution uses advanced machine learning techniques to forecast potential failures in power transmission lines before they occur.
-This proactive approach helps optimize maintenance schedules, reduce downtime, and improve overall system reliability.
+In the energy sector, ensuring the consistent and reliable operation of power transmission lines is vital for maintaining operational efficiency and managing costs effectively.
+Our predictive maintenance solution leverages sophisticated machine learning algorithms to anticipate potential failures in power transmission lines well in advance of their occurrence.
+By adopting this proactive strategy, we can optimize maintenance schedules, minimize unplanned downtime, and significantly enhance the overall reliability of the power transmission system.
+This approach not only helps in maintaining uninterrupted power supply but also contributes to substantial cost savings and improved resource allocation.

 ## Business Understanding